 The Carroll County School System conducts a rigorous and comprehensive testing program, including a variety of class and school level assessments, end-of-unit assessments, system-wide benchmarks, and all assessments required by the Georgia Student Assessment Program.

 The goals of the testing program are to measure student achievement relative to the state-mandated content standards, to identify students failing to achieve mastery of content, to provide teachers with diagnostic information, and to assist schools in identifying strengths and weaknesses in order to establish priorities in planning educational programs.

 Georgia Student Assessment Program

 All state-mandated tests are administered by certified educators who have been thoroughly trained in secure and standardized procedures, and under the direct supervision of the school testing coordinator.
 The system testing director provides training, distributes materials, maintains security, and provides oversight in strict adherence to state expectations.

-The Georgia Student Assessment Program includes the following customized criterion-referenced tests at the elementary, middle, and high school levels; and the National Assessment of Educational Progress in grades 4, 8 and 12.
+The state assessment program includes the following customized tests at the elementary, middle, and high school levels; and the National Assessment of Educational Progress (NAEP) in grades 4, 8 and 12.